Competing effect of disorder on phase separation in active systems: Introduction

-In the present work, we introduce disorder, as pinning sites in a system consists of a collection of active particles, by constructing a continuum model by formulating the coupled hydrodynamic equations for slow variables: local density and momentum density of particles.
+In the present work, we introduce disorder, as pinning sites in a system consisting of a collection of active particles, by constructing a continuum model by formulating the coupled hydrodynamic equations for slow variables: local density and momentum density of particles.
 The pinning sites are modeled in such a manner that they effectively make the self-propelled speed of the active particles zero.
 We explore the phase diagram to gain insight into the phenomenon of phase separation in the presence of disorder.
 We observed phase separation at density and activity lower than the critical values for a clean system \cite{fily2012athermal, redner2013structure}, a result further confirmed by linearized hydrodynamic calculations.
-Although the pinned disorder eases the phase separation, the kinetics of phase separation slows down at lower disorder and becomes arrested at high disorder densities.
-The structure factor tail exhibits a deviation from Porod's law, suggesting enhanced roughness at domain interfaces in the presence of strong disorder.
+Although, the pinned disorder eases phase separation, the phase separation weakens with increasing disorder density.
+At moderate disorder densities Micro phase separation is found whereas the arrested kinetics is found at high disorder densities.
+The structure factor tail exhibits a deviation from the Porod's law, suggesting enhanced roughness at domain interfaces in the presence of strong disorder.
 Additionally, our analysis of the fractal dimension of the interface as a function of disorder density reveals irregularity in phase-separated domains.\\

 The structure of this paper has been organized as follows.
-Sec\ref{Model} provides the detail explanation of our model along with the numerical methodology for solving the equations.
-We demonstrate the outcomes of our research in sec\ref{Result}.
-In sec\ref{Discussion}, we discuss our interesting notable findings and present a summary highlighting the relevance of our study.
+Sec \ref{sec:model} provides the detail explanation of our model along with the numerical methodology for solving the equations.
+We demonstrate the outcomes of our research in sec \ref{sec:result}.
+In sec \ref{sec:discussion}, we discuss our interesting notable findings and present a summary highlighting the relevance of our study.